Benefits of Using Coco Coir in the Garden

 - In your garden or for your potted plants you can mix up to 40% coir with your soil or potting mix.

-- Make your own seed starting mix–for starting small seeds it is best to use fine pith coconut coir.
+- Make your own seed starting mix–for starting small seeds it is best to use fine coco coir pith.

-- Coir is nice on its own but even better when combined with other amendments such as rice hulls and perlite.
+- Coco fiber is nice on its own but even better when combined with other amendments such as rice hulls and perlite.
 Using them in combination will provide you with the best results in drainage, aeration, and water retention.

 - Coir also makes a great worm bin bedding!